What is The ORGAN Trail Adventure?

 How far will teams travel?

 Teams will determine their own routes.
 Therefore, no two teams will travel the same distance.
 All challenges will be within one-mile of downtown Denver.
-During the 4 hour race, most teams will travel 3-4 miles (with or without the help of public transportation).

 Can teams use ground support or phone-a-friend for help?